-Disclosure/Conflict-of-Interest Statement
+Disclosure/Conflict-of-Interest Statement.
 The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

-Acknowledgement
+Acknowledgement.
 The authors are partially funded by the Deutsche Forschungsgemeinschaft (DFG) grant HA2630/4-2 and clinical research group DFG HA2630/7-1.

-6 ANNarchy: a code generation approach to neural simulations on parallel hardware
+ANNarchy: a code generation approach to neural simulations on parallel hardware

+Abstract.
 Many modern neural simulators focus on the simulation of networks of spiking neurons on parallel hardware.
 Another important framework in computational neuroscience, rate-coded neural networks, is mostly difficult or impossible to implement using these simulators.
 We present here the ANNarchy (Artificial Neural Networks architect) neural simulator, which allows to easily define and simulate rate-coded and spiking networks, as well as combinations of both.
 The interface in Python has been designed to be close to the PyNN interface, while the definition of neuron and synapse models can be specified using an equation-oriented mathematical description similar to the Brian neural simulator.
-This information is used to generate C++ code that will efficiently perform the simulation on the chosen parallel hardware (multi-core system or graphical processing unit).
-Several numerical methods are available to transform ordinary differential equations into an efficient C++ code.
+This information is used to generate $C{++}$ code that will efficiently perform the simulation on the chosen parallel hardware (multi-core system or graphical processing unit).
+Several numerical methods are available to transform ordinary differential equations into an efficient $C{++}$ code.
 We compare the parallel performance of the simulator to existing solutions.

 The efficiency and flexibility of neural simulators becomes increasingly important as the size and complexity of the models studied in computational neuroscience grows.
-Most recent efforts focus on spiking neurons, either of the integrate-and-fire or Hodgkin-Huxley type (see Brette et al., 2007 for a review).
+Most recent efforts focus on spiking neurons, either of the integrate-and-fire or Hodgkin-Huxley type (see Brette et al., 2007, for a review).
 The most well-known examples include Brian (Goodman and Brette, 2008; Stimberg et al., 2014), NEST (Gewaltig and Diesmann, 2007), NEURON (Hines and Carnevale, 1997), GENESIS (Bower and Beeman, 2007), Nengo (Bekolay et al., 2014) or Auryn (Zenke and Gerstner, 2014).
 These neural simulators focus on the parallel simulation of neural networks on shared memory systems (multi-core or multi-processor) or distributed systems (clusters) using either OpenMP (open multi-processing) or MPI (message parsing interface).
-Recent work address the use of general-purpose graphical processing cards (GPU) through the CUDA or OpenCL frameworks (see Brette and Goodman, 2012 for a review).
-The neural simulators of early interface and carly interface).
-Neuron (Carlson et al., 2011), NeMo (Fidjeland et al., 2009) and CARLsim (Carlson et al., 2014).
+Recent work address the use of general-purpose graphical processing cards (GPU) through the CUDA or OpenCL frameworks (see Brette and Goodman, 2012, for a review).
+The neural simulators GeNN , NCS (Thibeault et al., 2011), NeMo (Fidjeland et al., 2009) and CARLsim (Carlson et al., 2014) provide in particular support for the simulation of spiking and compartmental models on single or multiple GPU architectures.